 Of course not every woman nests because she has some overwhelming urge to, sometimes mamas just got to get shit done so they prepare their home and the baby’s future environment as best they can.
 All this might be easier if it’s not your first baby as you’ll know exactly what a newborn really needs instead of what targeted ads on social media tell you you need (we’re looking at you, heated baby wipes)!

-When do women start nesting?
+When do people start nesting?

 Nesting can strike at any time, per the American Pregnancy Association.
 If you’re pregnant when spring rolls around, the urge to spring clean might kick your nesting into high gear.
 If you were a super-tidy person prior to pregnancy, nesting might be part of your entire pregnancy.